-You’ll also have the option to work with custom Theme files, but also an integrated Dark Mode structure so that you can design both versions at the same time.
+You’ll also have the option to work with custom Theme files and an integrated Dark Mode structure so that you can design both versions simultaneously.

 What are the next four years for Tailwind going to look like?
 We know that v3.0 was released recently.
 This release brought in improvements for performance, and browser integration, among other new features.
 Is this only the beginning?

 If there is one thing we can learn from this framework is that developers aren’t opposed to learning new systems.
 Sure, the syntax might take a while to truly master.
 But, the speed at which you can build a fully functional layout is unprecedented.

 And given Tailwind’s popularity, it’s super quick to find useful resources in the context of component libraries and individual design elements.
 As of March 2023, Tailwind CSS gets over 5.5 million weekly downloads on npm.
 And that’s just for the base library alone.